Release History

 = 8 h

-New edit handling
+New edit

-• When editing "all", edits are only applied after all entries were iterated to allow cancelling any time and prevent some merge conflicts.
+, edits are only applied after all entries were iterated to allow cancelling any time and prevent some merge conflicts. - Category and message can now be removed when editing an entry by entering

-• Entering nothing and just pressing Enter now accepts a change, as is suggested by [Y/n] in the message.
+as their new value. - Entering nothing and just pressing Enter now accepts a change, as is suggested by

-list output improvements
+output improvements

-• --include-active now counts active run in total
+now counts active run in total--only-time

-• --only-time now merges touching entries for output
+now merges touching entries for output--with-breaks

-• now shows breaks in separate lines
+:- now shows breaks in separate lines

-• now omits 0 minute breaks from the output.
+- now omits 0 minute breaks from the output.

 Changes

-• hours --target now expects a string formatted as "H:M" instead of a float.
+now expects a string formatted as "H:M" instead of a float.- Entries with empty category and message are now printed as

-• completions: Global flags no longer suggested after sub-commands
+: Clearer error message when removing nonexistent day- completions: Global flags no longer suggested after sub-commands

-• packaging: Test modules now omitted from package
+- packaging: Test modules now omitted from package

 Known bugs

-• When editing "all" and changing an entry so that it would be merged with its next neighbor, an exception occurs.
+and changing an entry so that it would be merged with its next neighbor, an exception occurs.

 0.96: Expected hour management